 As a supporter of New York Stage and Film, you will:

-Ensure that the public can continue to play its crucial part in the development process of new work by keeping ticket prices low
+Ensure audiences are part of the development process by keeping ticket prices low and/or free

-Help launch landmark work like Hamilton, The Humans, Doubt, American Idiot, and hundreds of other projects that trace their developmental roots to New York Stage and Film
+Launch landmark work like Hamilton, Hadestown, The Humans, Doubt, American Idiot, and hundreds of other projects that trace their developmental roots to New York Stage and Film

-To make a payment over the phone or to transfer stock, please email Abbey Vensel, Development Manager, at email@example.com
+To give a gift over the phone or to transfer stock, please email Abbey Vensel, Development Manager, at email@example.com

 Images clockwise from top left: